 Stage Two: Vehicles are now being tracked when they leave the carpark.
 Fleet Managers know exactly how long crews are at a job site, can offer customers a more responsive service, and manage resources to achieve more with less.
 The resulting uptick in efficiency and reduction in waste benefits the bottom line and the planet.

-Stage Three: Monitoring speeding, harsh driving and excessive idling reduces fuel costs, brings down insurance premiums, improves safety, and reduces emissions.
+Stage Three: Driver behaviour - monitoring speeding, harsh driving and excessive idling reduces fuel costs, brings down insurance premiums, improves safety, and reduces emissions.

 Reduced emissions as a consequence of better fleet management are to be celebrated.
 But is there a chance to actively enroll the conversation around global warming into a future fleet strategy, benefitting productivity and the planet?